• Skip to primary navigation

 Make Ahead and Reheating

-Make ahead and reheating: Once you finish cooking the creamy lemon chicken, let it cool and store in an airtight container for up to 3 days.
+• Make ahead: Let it cool and store in an airtight container for up to 3 days.

-Reheating: The easiest way is in the microwave oven, adding a splash of milk or broth (to thin the sauce, it will thicken when stored).
-Alternatively, gently reheat in a skillet over medium-low heat, adding a splash of liquid.
+• Reheating in microwave: The easiest way is in the microwave oven, adding a splash of cream or broth to thin the sauce, as it will thicken when stored.

 • creamy honey mustard chicken skillet